jokicjovan/Health-institution/README.md

 ### Customizable Reporting System

-The application includes a customizable reporting system that allows managers to generate reports on various aspects of the health institution's operations.
-The system provides a variety of report templates that can be exported to various file formats.
+The application includes a customizable reporting system that allows managers to generate reports on various aspects of the health institution's operations

 ## Dependencies